-The aftermath of a tsunami that struck Japan.
-Japan and 17 other Member States receive data from CTBTO's monitoring stations.
-This data can help save lives by allowing countries to issue faster, more accurate tsunami warnings.
+Member States can receive data from CTBTO's monitoring stations, which can help save lives by allowing countries to issue faster, more accurate tsunami warnings.

 MONITORING DATA: A TREASURE TROVE FOR SCIENCE CTBT data have many potential civil and scientific applications.
-These include natural disaster warning, research on the Earth's core, monitoring earthquakes, tsunamis and volcanoes, meteor research, climate change research, and monitoring radioactivity from nuclear power plant accidents, to name but a few.
-The CTBTO is already providing real-time monitoring data to tsunami-warning centres in the Indian and Pacific Oceans helping them to issue tsunami warning alerts several minutes earlier than other systems.
+These include natural disaster risk management, research on the Earth's core, monitoring earthquakes, tsunamis and volcanoes, meteor and climate change research, to name but a few.
+The CTBTO is already providing real time monitoring data to tsunami warning centres in the Indian and Pacific Oceans helping them to issue tsunami warning alerts several minutes earlier than other systems.